 While you can see both the homemade and store-bought versions share some ingredients, the homemade version leaves out the Tricalcium Phosphate (for caking; I have a homemade solution for you below), sunflower oil, and the all-too-elusive “natural flavor.”
 This means you get all the flavor, without any extras.
 On top of saving some of that hard earned cash, you just can’t beat that!

-How to Prevent Homemade Blends from Clumping and Caking
+How to Prevent Homemade Seasonings from Clumping and Caking

 Recently I became aware of a great DIY all natural way to prevent homemade seasoning blends from clumping.
 So far, it’s working GREAT for me.
 I’ve made up batches of my favorite seasoning blends using this trick, and so far they’ve been clump free!
 Of course the natural route won’t work as well as the factory additives, but it does help considerably and so far I’m loving it.